Once the initiatives are created and configured, you can fast-load benefits. Fast-loading benefits need two rounds of integrations.

 - Select Upload New.

 - Select Use Previous if you have the used the spreadsheet previously for this integration.
-When you select an existing file for the same integration instance, you do not need to map the attributes once again; Amplify remembers the previous mapping done for this file.
+When you select an existing file for the same integration instance, you do not need to map the attributes again; Amplify remembers the previous mapping done for this file.
 However, if you have included additional columns in the spreadsheet template since last integration, it is best to select Upload New.

 - In the Sheet drop-down field, select the sheet within the template where benefit data is stored.